-But before you even begin writing your resignation letter, you need to make sure you can fulfil the required notice period before leaving.
-Even more importantly, you should speak to your manager to give them verbal notice about your decision to leave.
-After all, it’s common courtesy to break the news either in person or through a video call rather than surprise them in a letter, and it also gives them an opportunity to discuss and better understand your reason for leaving.
+Before you begin writing your resignation letter, make sure you can fulfil the required notice period before leaving (you can refer to your employment contract to find out your required notice period) and give your manager verbal notice about your decision to leave.
+This will give them the opportunity to discuss your resignation and better understand your reason for leaving.

-Your resignation letter is a functional document but should still reflect well on you, as it will be an enduring record of your departure from the company.
-You don’t have to go into a huge amount of detail but there are some key things you need to cover.
+Your resignation letter is a practical document but should still reflect well on you, as it will be an enduring record of your departure from the company.
+You don’t have to go into a huge amount of detail, but there are some key things you need to cover:

 Some things are best discussed face-to-face with your manager, while other opinions are best left unsaid altogether.
 The specifics of why you are leaving do not need to be included in your resignation letter, particularly if you are not leaving on good terms or have personal reasons for leaving that you would like to remain private.
 You may just want to share that you have been approached with a new job opportunity.